padolsey/SIML/readme.md

 ### SIML's Extensibility

-SIML allows you to make your own SIML parser by configuring:
+SIML allows you to make your own SIML generator by configuring:

  * Attribute handlers
  * Directive handlers